Cypher-Laboratory/Alice-s-Ring/packages/documentation/docs/metamask-snap/usage.md

 ---
 id: usage
-title: Usage
+title: Snap - Usage
 ---

-// todo: briefly explain the purpose of the toolkit
+The Snap Toolkit is a collection of functions designed by Cypher Lab to simplify the use of the ring signatures snap.
+It provides developers with easy-to-use tools for integrating ring signature functionalities into their applications, allowing for seamless signing and verification processes while ensuring user privacy and security.

 ## Installing the Toolkit